DarienTsai/Goalie-desktop/README.md

 # Goalie-desktop
 Goalie is a tool for goal setting and goal getting.
 As a desktop application, Goalie locally manages your long/short term goals with a clean UI and intuitive workflow. owo

+### Features:
+- Multiple Goals
+- Tasklists with notes
+- Audio/Darkmode Settings
+- Fun to use

+---
 ### Things used:
 Java, CSS, JSON